 - People need sleep!

 - -Hard to think clearly on hour #60

-- -Mistakes and misunderstandings are more likely
+- -Mistakes and misunderstandings are more likely.

 - Have confidence in your abilities - -Last minute second-guessing won't help. - Pick what you think you need, and work with that.
-Don't try to scale past that at the last minute without a plan. - If you think you will have to, you should probably look at allowing your website to gracefully degrade instead.
+Don't try to scale past that at the last minute. - If you think you will have to, you should probably look at allowing your website to gracefully degrade instead.

-- Leave time for testing! - -(Deploying untested code is bad.) - If you're doing a live event, it should be done and tested the day before. - Live events have many failure modes besides just your code
+Leave time for testing!

+-(Deploying untested code is bad.)

+If you're doing a live event, it should be done and tested the day before.

+Live events have many failure modes besides just the code

-- For some sites, CDNs allow sites to scale far in excess of what one web server can handle - -Might prevent the need to deploy additional servers - -Adds some complexity, but it can be worth it
+For some sites, CDNs allow sites to scale far in excess of what one web server can handle

+-Adds some complexity, but it can be worth it

-- Expect last minute changes and problems - -It's not possible to cheat Murphy
+Expect last minute changes

+-It's not possible to cheat Murphy